xbolshe/galiprog/README.md

-GaliProg… What is it?
-It is a tool (sketch) which allows to read/program/erase/verify SPI flash memory image on Intel® Galileo board.
+GaliProgâ€¦ What is it?
+It is a tool (sketch) which allows to read/program/erase/verify SPI flash memory image on IntelÂ® Galileo board.

 Galiprog may help in a situation when Galileo board is bricked after a failed firmware upgrade.